andreaferretti/factor-tutorial/README.md

     : safe-head ( seq n -- seq' ) [ head ] [ 2drop ] recover ;

+This is mostly an occasion to show an example of exceptions, as Factor defines the `short` word, which takes a sequence and a number, and returns the minimum between the length of the sequence and the number.
+This allows us to write simply

+    : safe-head ( seq n -- seq' ) short head ;

 With this definition, we can make a word to read the first character of the first line:

     : read-first-letters ( path -- )